DRDC-RDDC/pyMassEvac/paper/paper.md

 improved, and returned to the group ready to be transported to the FOL.

-Second, assuming decision policies are selected, decision support may be provided by using `pyMassEvac` to explore the policies' robustness to the uncertainty in a scenario's parameters.
+Second, assuming decision policies are selected, decision support may be provided by using `pyMassEvac` to explore the selected policies' robustness to changes in a scenario's parameters.
 For example, `pyMassEvac` may be used to explore how robust a set of decision policies are in terms of the number of lives saved with respect to:

-- the arrival time of the initial transport vehicle after the individuals have arrived at the evacuation site;
+- the initial arrival time of one or more transport vehicles after the individuals have arrived at the evacuation site;
-- the distance, and thus travel time, between the evacuation site and the FOL; and
+- the travel time between the evacuation site and the FOL; and
 - the rate at which an individual's medical condition becomes better (through receiving medical care) or worse (due to injury or exposure to environmental conditions) over time.

-In addition to uncertainty, changes in such parameters from baseline values may reflect a variety of real-world strategic and operational decisions beyond the tactical decisions within scenario itself.
+Changes in a scenario's parameters from baseline values may reflect a variety of real-world strategic and operational decisions beyond the tactical decisions made within scenario itself.
 For example:

-- the reduction in the arrival time of the initial transport vehicle may reflect an operational decision to pre-position vehicles during the summer season;
+- the reduction in the initial arrival time of transport vehicles may reflect an operational decision to pre-position vehicles during the summer season;
-- the reduction in the distance between the evacuation site and FOL may reflect a strategic decision to build a new aerodrome; and
+- the reduction in the travel time between the evacuation site and FOL may reflect a strategic decision to build a new aerodrome; and
 - the decrease in the rate at which an individual's medical condition worsens may reflect an operational decision to invest in improved medical kit.